 I threw three punches into the air in front of me, and then drew a deep breath.
 “You’re falling in love with him, you fool,” I thought.

 The wall I had built to protect my heart had also shielded my mind from certain truths.
-I’d been afraid to examine Hope’s character too closely, and I’d seen no need to, because he was nothing to me.
+I’d been afraid to examine Hope’s character too closely, but I’d seen no need to because he was nothing to me.

-I remembered the day we’d met, when Hope had hypnotized the High Priest and took a scroll from him.
+Now I was forced to remember the day we’d met, when Hope had hypnotized the High Priest and had taken a scroll from him.
 I remembered the tears of relief Hope had shed when the High Priest committed suicide.
-Soon afterward, Hope handed a scroll very like the one he’d taken from the High Priest to Brother Lux.
+Soon afterward, Hope had handed a scroll very like the one he’d taken from the High Priest to Brother Lux.

-And yet, Hope was not evil.
-He worked to protect his family and to fight an oppressive order.
+And yet, I could not believe that Hope was evil.
+Every evil act he committed was in the service of others.
+He was willing to sacrifice himself to save his daughter.
 He had even put aside his own goals to protect me from my father.

 “If I fall in love with him, I will not let that blind me,” I vowed.
 “I will acknowledge the good and evil inside him.”

 I’d been a fool in many other ways.
 My fear and distaste for court intrigue had made me avoid the games around me.
 If I’d been less blind, I might have some idea who had started the rumors of my pregnancy.
-It may have been a jealous courtier, like Lady Innocence, or someone eager for the event.
+It may have been a jealous courtier, like Lady Innocence, or one of her hundred friends whose names I hardly knew.

 I thought of Lady Willoughby, who not only knew of the Prince’s eagerness for a Frey heir, but who had been trying to get Hope an audience with the Prince.
 The kind concern she had shown for me before the ball made her seem a less likely suspect, yet she was clever, talented at intrigue, and able to shroud her inability to lie in half-truths.